DeepaKumari0401/js-dom/README.md

     async- sare kaam ek saath start kar do aur jiska jawab pehle aajae wo de dena.there is no order jo jitna jaldi ho jaega uska answer apne ko mil jaega

 # async js ky hai?
+In JavaScript, asynchronous code refers to code that allows the program to continue executing other tasks while waiting for something to finish, like fetching data from an API or reading a file.
     setTimeout
     setInterval
     promises